 North Ayrshire Council currently has no finance leases where the Council is the lessee.
-Any item being leased is treated as if it had been purchased by the Council.
-It is added in to the Council's Asset Register at either fair value or if lower the NPV of the minimum lease payments and is then treated in the same way as all other Council assets.

 Rentals paid under operating leases, for vehicles and plant, are charged to the appropriate service account in the CIES as an expense of the services benefiting for use of the leased equipment.